 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

-Japanese beetles are the most far-flung turf-grass pest in the U.S. - including Racine County.
+Japanese beetles are the most widespread turf-grass pest in the U.S. - including Racine County.
 Adults tunnel into grass to lay eggs.
-The hatched grubs in the lawn devour the roots of grasses and other plants.
+The hatched grubs in the lawn destroy the roots of grasses and other plants.
 Brown tracks or large spots result.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.